-- 1. Parents must write to the school, giving authorisation for medicines/ treatment to be administered to their children.
-This needs to include instructions regarding the quantity and frequency of administration - 2.
-The medicines must be brought into school and must be specifically prescribed.
-Further details which states a) the name of the medicine b) the dosage c) the time of administration - 3.
-Medicines will be kept in a secure place by staff in accordance with safety requirements.
+1. Parents must write to the school, giving authorisation for medicines/ treatment to be administered to their children.
+This needs to include instructions regarding the quantity and frequency of administration

+- 2. The medicines must be brought into school and must be specifically prescribed.
+Further details which state a) the name of the medicine b) the dosage c) the time of administration - 3.
+Medicines will be kept in a secure place by staff in accordance with safety requirements. - 4.
+Medicines must be clearly labelled with the child's name on it.